If you’re new to selling on eBay, learn how to set up and change your payment methods.

-- PayPal – When a buyer pays with PayPal, they'll send money directly to your PayPal account.
-In most cases payment to you is immediate
+- PayPal: When a buyer pays with PayPal, they’ll send money directly to your PayPal account.
+This is usually immediate.

-- Credit or debit card – If a buyer uses a credit or debit card and you don't have a merchant gateway, then their payment is processed through the PayPal payment gateway before being added to your PayPal account
+- Credit or debit card: If a buyer uses a credit or debit card, their payment is processed through the PayPal payment gateway before being added to your PayPal account.

 Checking on the status of your payment

 You can check the status of a payment in either Seller Hub or My eBay: